 >> Related: 4 Key Factors of the CCRC Decision Process

 I’d be remiss if I didn’t put this one on the list!
-MyLifeSite does not rate or rank communities.
+MyLifeSite does not offer continuing care retirement communities ratings or rankings.
 However, from a financial perspective, we do collect communities’ audited financial statements and provide five key financial ratios on each of the hundreds of CCRCs we profile.
 We also provide an abundance of other information, including important contract details, that we extract directly from documents filed with the state in which they are located.
 Keep in mind that collecting this information in a timely manner isn’t always as easy as we would like, so some of our profiles may not reflect most recent fiscal year.

 On myLifeSite, you can even sort your search results from best to worst based on communities’ debt service coverage and net operating margins.
 Debt service coverage reflects a provider’s ability to fund annual debt payments (where applicable) with cash flow; net operating margin measures a CCRC’s ability to generate operating revenue in excess of operating expenses, without relying on other revenue sources to fill the gaps.
 These two financial ratios in particular are closely looked at by bond rating agencies, equity investors, and bond issuers in the senior living vertical to determine a community’s financial stability.